ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 {:screen: .screen}
 {:pre: .pre}

-# Using the Cloudant package
+# Cloudant events source
 {: #openwhisk_catalog_cloudant}

-The `/whisk.system/cloudant` package enables you to work with a Cloudant database.
-It includes the following Actions and Feeds.
+The `/whisk.system/cloudant` package enables you to work with a Cloudant database, and includes the following Actions and Feeds:

 | Entity | Type | Parameters | Description |
 | --- | --- | --- | --- |